 Big data is the new eyes and ears of companies; thanks to big data, companies can better adapt to the environment and make better decisions to help their business thrive.

 The definition of big data is data that contain greater variety, arriving in increasing volumes and with higher velocity.
 This is also known as the three Vs. Let’s talk about each of them:

 Data are very diverse so they cannot all be processed in the same way.
 Data are not homogeneous as they come from different origins or sources, are of different types and have different formats.

-The volume refers to the amount of data that is constantly being generated and collected.
-Big data in organisations is not only made up of internal data created by the organisation, but often requires external data, coming, for example from social networks or interactions with customers.
+Volume refers to the amount of data that is constantly being generated and collected.
+Big data in organisations is not only made up of internal data created by the organisation but often requires external data, coming, for example from social networks or interactions with customers.

 Data are continuously generated, and big data platforms must be able to access, store and process them so that organisations can make better decisions based on the information.
 Therefore, velocity refers to the speed at which data are created, accessed, stored and processed.